Melanin: Plants

 Melanin produced by plants are sometimes referred to as 'catechol melanins' as they can yield catechol on alkali fusion.
 It is commonly seen in the enzymatic browning of fruits such as bananas.
 Chestnut shell melanin can be used as an antioxidant and coloring agent.
 Biosynthesis involves the oxidation of indole-5,6-quinone by the tyrosinase type polyphenol oxidase from tyrosine and catecholamines leading to the formation of catechol melanin.
 Despite this many plants contain compounds which inhibit the production of melanins.

 Interpretation as a single monomer

 It is now understood that melanins do not have a single structure or stoichiometry.
-Nonetheless, chemical databases such as PubChem include structural and empirical formulae; typically 3,8-Dimethyl-2,7-dihydrobenzo[1,2,3-cd:4,5,6-c′d′]diindole-4,5,9,10-tetrone.
+Nonetheless, chemical databases such as PubChem include structural and empirical formulae; typically 3,8-Dimethyl-2,7-dihydrobenzo[1,2,3-cd:4,5,6-c′d′]diindole-4,5,9,10-tetrone, empirical formula C18H10N2O4.
 This can be thought of as a single monomer that accounts for the measured elemental composition and some properties of melanin, but is unlikely to be found in nature.
 Solano claims that this misleading trend stems from a report of an empirical formula in 1948, but provides no other historical detail.